clawpack/doc/doc/googleearth_plotting.rst

     # set plotdata attribute.
     plotdata.kml_map_topo_to_latlong = map_cart_to_latlong

-An underlying assumption is that the boundary of your computational domain is approximately aligned with longitude/latitude lines.

 Figure limits `plotfigure.kml_xlimits` and `plotfigure.kml_ylimits` must still be set to the latitude/longitude coordinates for your Google Earth figure.
-But to indicate that you do not wish to use these coordinates for plotting you must set the `plotfigure.kml_use_figure_limits` attribute to `False`.
+But to indicate that you do not wish to use these coordinates for creating PNG files, you must set the `plotfigure.kml_use_figure_limits` attribute to `False`.
 This will indicate that when creating the PNG figure, the axes limits should be set to those specifed in the `plotaxes` attribute.
 For example,